The Future of BIM

-Today, there is a growing variety of all-in-one suites and packages that provides much greater functionality with lower investment to meet the client preferences.
+Today, there is a growing variety of all-in-one suites and packages that provides much greater functionality with lower investment to meet the client's preferences.

 GIS meets BIM

-GIS and BIM are coming together, raising the prospect more holistic design environments in construction and infrastructure projects throughout the city.
-GIS allows BIM to place buildings within the wider context of other structures, utilities and the environment, including topography, water resources, coastal barriers, cloud coverage, model of air quality, aircraft noise, solar energy potential and demographic data.
-This helps decision making by improving the design, influencing building’s location, orienting and selecting construction materials.
+GIS and BIM are coming together, raising the prospect of more holistic design environments in construction and infrastructure projects throughout the city.
+GIS allows BIM to place buildings within the wider context of other structures, utilities, and the environment, including topography, water resources, coastal barriers, cloud coverage, model of air quality, aircraft noise, solar energy potential, and demographic data.
+This helps decision-making by improving the design, influencing the building’s location, orienting and selecting construction materials.
 BIM receives the data on features like roads, pipelines, and electrical transformers from ArcGIS files and ArcGIS can connect with Revit and BIM 360 programs.
 An additional boost has come up with visualize consortium being set up to bring together data from discrete asset systems and combine it with BIM and GIS to enable the more efficient management and construction of infrastructure assets.

 Many construction sites are heavily dependent on the use of drones.
-As drone technology continues to develop rapidly in its accuracy and precision of its readings, lesser human involvement is seen.
-Today, as the technology is turning out to be much more efficient and cost effective, more construction companies are willingly and openly embracing it.
+As drone technology continues to develop rapidly in the accuracy and precision of its readings, lesser human involvement is seen.
+Today, as the technology is turning out to be much more efficient and cost-effective, more construction companies are willingly and openly embracing it.

 Internet of Things (IoT)

 Internet of Things (IoT) is changing the way installers and modelers function.
 Orders and modeling are now becoming more convenient with cloud apps.
 Today, smart thermostats and intelligent ventilation systems are being used in the installation sector.
-The advantages of IoT comes into picture while releasing BIM data to prefab workshops, suppliers or modelers.
-Using updated data, design process can be directly executed with ready-to-order products which can be delivered directly to the building site.
+The advantages of IoT come into the picture while releasing BIM data to prefab workshops, suppliers, or modelers.
+Using updated data, the design process can be directly executed with ready-to-order products which can be delivered directly to the building site.